 Double-Check Your Work

 Always double-check your work to ensure accuracy.
-Even a small error can have significant consequences, especially in fields such as construction and engineering.
+That's why even a small error can have significant consequences, especially in fields such as construction and engineering.
 Use a calculator or online conversion tool to verify your results.

 Use Appropriate Units

 When reporting measurements, use the appropriate units for the context.
-For example, when describing the dimensions of a room, use feet and inches rather than just inches.
+As an example, when describing the dimensions of a room, use feet and inches rather than just inches.
 This will make it easier for others to understand and visualize the measurements.

 Understand Decimal vs. Fractional Inches